Bishkek Travel Guide

 Orthodox Cathedral in Bishkek © Petar Milosevic

 The city of Bishkek, surrounded by the snow capped mountain range of Kyrgyz Ala-Too, is the young capital and centre of Kyrgyzstan.
-Bishkek's Manas International Airport is the gateway to the city; however, once there the ubiquitous minibus is the most popular way of getting around and costs very little.
+Bishkek's Manas International Airport is the gateway to the city, once there, the ubiquitous minibus is the most popular way of getting around and costs very little.
 Private taxis are also available, and are preferable late at night.

-If there's one thing the residents of Bishkek know how to do, it's have a good time.
 The city has the liveliest nightlife in the region, and its many bars and nightclubs are welcoming to tourists.
-Karaoke is a popular activity.
+Karaoke is always a popular activity.

-Bishkek is within four hours' drive of Almaty, with its mountain resorts, and this city makes a great weekend excursion from Bishkek, no matter what time of year.
+Bishkek is within four hours' drive of Almaty, with its mountain resorts, making the city a great weekend excursion from Bishkek, no matter what time of year.

 Become our Bishkek Travel Expert

 We are looking for contributors for our Bishkek travel guide.
 If you are a local, a regular traveller to Bishkek or a travel professional with time to contribute and answer occasional forum questions, please contact us.

 Intrepid Travel is one of the world's leading suppliers of small group adventures focused on getting off the beaten track and having real life experiences in Kyrgzstan.